Appearance & Reality > The Lord Jesus Christ > Strong and weak

 18 "But even if He does not, let it be known to you, O king, that we are not going to serve your gods or worship the golden image that you have set up."

-Shadrach, Meshach and Abed-nego knew that God was able to deliver them.
-But they were not assuming that He would.
-God might not deliver them from the furnace, not because He could not.
-But even if He did not, even if God should see it fit for them to go through this blazing fire and be burnt, they would still choose to remain true to the Lord, rather than worship the golden image.
+Shadrach, Meshach and Abed-nego had confidence that God was able to deliver them from the furnace, though they did not assume that He would.
+If God did not deliver them, they knew it wasn’t because He couldn’t.
+If God should see it fit for them to be burnt in the blazing fire, they would still choose to remain true to the Lord, rather than worship the golden image.

-It is quite clear how the Lord looked at the situation.
-From the true perspective, it was the three friends who were strong and Nebuchadnezzar who was weak.
-Nebuchadnezzar was emotional, self-centred, lacking in self-control, and his tyrannical behaviour was clearly not of the truth.
-The three friends, in contrast, were commendable.
+From the true perspective, it was Nebuchadnezzar who was weak and the three friends who were strong.
+Nebuchadnezzar was self-centred, lacking in self-control and driven by his emotions, and his tyrannical behaviour was clearly not of the truth.
+In contrast, the response of the three friends was commendable.
 They demonstrated faith in God and faithfulness to God.
 In that context, God had the freedom to manifest His power.

 Daniel 3:24-27